Dejmenek/Flashcards/README.md

 ## Things Learned
 I have some previous experience with other DBMS like MySQL and SQLite so using SQL Server wasn't that hard.
 I only had to look up for data types and how to create pivot tables.
-Unfortunately, I encountered an issue with auto inrecementing ids in tables.
-When inserting a new record, the id would jump to 1000.
-It was weird, because it only occurred in the flashcards table.
-I removed all the tables and then recreated them.
-Now it works as intended😅.

 I've also learned about Data Transfer Objects (DTOs).
 They provide a clean way to transfer data between different layers of an application, reducing the amount of unnecessary data sent.